program247365/100daysofsketches/README.md

 > Let's see if I can sketch for 100 days...

+## Constraints

+1. Using only the pencil tool
+2. Only using the color black
+3. No extensive layers use, 2 layers max
+4. No straight line tool, scissors, move tool, or any "assistance" tools used
+5. Erase, undo/redo tools are ok to use
+6. Less than 20 minutes spent on each sketch
+7. No sketch idea can repeat

 ## Current Workflow to Post New Sketch

 1. Draw in Linea Sketch on iPad, with the pencil tool ANYTHING.
 Export to dropbox folder \_Sketches.